-LIFT HDV Combotherapy Phase 2 Clinical Trial
+LIFT HDV Combination of Therapy Phase 2 Clinical Trial

-LIFT (Lambda Interferon combo-Therapy) is an open-label, Phase 2 study evaluating Lambda + Lonafarnib + Ritonavir in 26 HDV-infected patients.
-Patients will be dosed for 24 weeks + undergo follow up for 24 weeks.
-Primary endpoint will be $\geq$ 2 log decline in HDV RNA at end of treatment.
-Secondary endpoints will include histology (> 2 point improvement in histological activity index and no progression in fibrosis) at end of treatment.
-LIFT is being conducted within the National Institutes of Health (NIH) at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-LIFT plans to complete enrollment with 26 patients in the first quarter of 2019, and end of treatment data is expected in the fourth quarter of 2019.
+LIFT (Lambda Interferon combination Therapy) is an open-label, Phase 2 study evaluating lambda in combination with lonafarnib boosted with ritonavir in 26 HDV-infected patients.
+Patients are dosed for 24 weeks and undergo off-treatment follow-up for 24 weeks.
+The primary endpoint is >2 log decline in HDV RNA at end of 24-weeks of treatment.
+Secondary endpoints include histology (>2-point improvement in histological activity index and no progression in fibrosis) at end of follow-up.
+LIFT is being conducted within the National Institutes of Health (NIH) at the NIDDK.
+Interim end-of-treatment data were reported in November 2019 at the AASLD conference and are summarized in the table and graph below.
+95% of patients met the primary end point of >2log reduction in HDV RNA, and 53% of patients achieved HDV RNA BLQ or undetectable.
+We expect to report additional LIFT data, including complete end of treatment and end-of-study results, in 2020.